ubco-db/helpme/DEVELOPING.md

 ### Testing

-Integration and unit test files should be colocated with the file they test.
-One exception is app page tests (page folder is public, so tests can't go in there)
+Unit test files should be colocated with the file they test.

+Integration tests are located in the `test` folder.

-End to end (E2E) testing is in it's own folder and done with Cypress.
+End to end (E2E) testing is in it's own folder and done with Cypress (note: cypress has been removed, for now).
 These should be used to test core user flows.
 To run them headlessly (without a graphics server), do `yarn cypress run`.
 To watch them actually run interactively, you can use `yarn cypress open`.
 Be aware that this is _super slow_ on local machines.

 If your tests are failing with a message about "deadlock something whatever", do `yarn test --run-in-band`.
 This makes the tests run sequentially.

-If `yarn test` is not running all of the tests, navigate to `server/test` folder and run `yarn jest --config ./test/jest-integration.json -i --run-in-band` if you would like to run all the tests.
-To run the tests of a specific file (e.g. course.integration.ts), you can use `yarn jest --config ./test/jest-integration.json -i --run-in-band course`
+If `yarn test` is not running all of the tests, navigate to `server/test` folder and run `yarn jest --config ./test/jest-integration.json -i --run-in-band` if you would like to run all the integration tests.
+To run the tests of a specific integration test file (e.g. course.integration.ts), you can use `yarn jest --config ./test/jest-integration.json -i --run-in-band course`

 > [!NOTE]
 > cypress is currently broken (and its code was recently removed).
 Only the endpoints are being tested right now